Institute for Interdisciplinary Information Sciences

 Address: Mengminwei Building S309, Tsinghua University, Beijing, China, 100084

-I am currently an Associate Researcher at the Institute for Interdisciplinary Information Science (IIIS), Tsinghua University.
-I received my PhD in Physics from Peking University in 2005, where I was trained in the nanofabrication and transport measurement in the electron microscopy laboratory.
+I am currently a research fellow at the Institute for Interdisciplinary Information Science (IIIS), Tsinghua University.
+I received my Ph.D. in Physics from Peking University in 2005, where I was trained in nanofabrication and transport measurement in the electron microscopy laboratory.
 I was a post-doc from 2006-2007 at the University of Wisconsin-Madison, where I worked on spintronics nanodevices.
 In 2007, I moved to Michigan State University as a research associate, focusing on an experimental approach to acceptor-based quantum computing.
 From 2009 to 2012, I worked as a postdoctoral research fellow at the Institute for Quantum Computing, University of Waterloo, where my research was focused on single-electron devices for spin-based quantum information processing.

-My research group focuses on the research in hybrid superconducting qubit and mesoscopic investigation of transport phenomena in quantum systems.
-We conduct experiments to control quantum behavior at the level of single spins with the potential for fundamental breakthroughs and possible application to quantum computing.
+My research focuses on superconducting qubit and mesoscopic investigation of transport phenomena in quantum systems for quantum computing.

 Current Research Projects:

 (1) Scalable superconducting qubit system